 Ultimately, Partners Becker and Skall were able to negotiate a $3.76 million settlement that will compensate the family for their pain and suffering and economic damages.
 This is a significant result given that it was an FTCA claim, which is subject to different rules and procedures than claims brought in civil court, and because the presence of a severe IVH without any traditional markers of birth-related asphyxia greatly complicated the task of proving proximate cause.

-The Becker Law Firm is grateful for the trust placed in our team to handle this difficult matter.
+The Becker Law Firm is grateful for the trust placed in our Cleveland personal injury attorneys to handle this difficult matter.
 As a firm that’s recovered over $600 million for victims of birth injury, medical malpractice, and negligence, we are passionate about helping families fight for justice and the financial recovery they deserve.